hmc-cs111-fall2015/project-notebook/Entry 4 -- November 22.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+What features should I include next?
+How should I handle allowing users to include multiple date and time formats?

 **What questions do you have for your critique partners?
 How can they best help you?**

+same as above

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+around 8 hours

 ## Post-critique summary